pseudosma/flechette/documentation/flechette.md

 ---
 **NOTE**

-  If you do not specify an instanceName, the name "flechette" will be used.
+  * If you do not specify an instanceName, the name "flechette" will be used.
+  * successCodes accepts both individual numbers or a range of numbers as a string separated by a hyphen.

 ---